About Dan Ryan

 Over the past decade, I’ve worked with thousands of project managers preparing for this exam.

-And I kept seeing the same patterns.
+And I kept seeing the same breakdown happen again and again.

 So I stopped teaching PMP like a course…